 There are no studio vacancies at this time.
 When a studio becomes available a call for applications will be made through our email newsletter and social media.
 New tenants are selected by a rotating panel.

 Anchorlight hosts two Open House events every year, one May and one in December.
 At these events our artists open their studios for the public to visit.
 For more information on programming at Anchorlight please see our Events page.

 The Brightwork Fellowship is a residency program located within Anchorlight that focuses on service, leadership, and professional development in the visual arts.
 The Fellowship provides opportunities to artists through exhibition, group critique, community engagement, and service learning experiences.
 Brightwork Fellows receive an individual studio as well as shared community work space in which to make their work uninterrupted for a period of one year.
 This combination of private and shared space fosters an environment of community support, the sharing of knowledge, discourse, and skill.

 Anchorlight Wilmington is a short-term artistic activation of space in downtown Wilmington that seeks to contribute to the vibrant arts community through exhibitions, residency opportunities and community programming.
 Located at 1 S. Front St., the project is an extension of the creative space in Raleigh, N.C. called Anchorlight that is home to artist studios, exhibitions and production space.
 Developer James Goodnight has partnered with regional artists to provide unique opportunities that engage the community on universal themes through the making and exhibition of art.

-Paradigm Shifts of Public Spaces by Alexandria P. Clay and Anthony Patterson, Presented by The Black on Black Project
+Paradigm Shifts of Public Spaces: Wilmington by Alexandria P. Clay and Anthony Patterson.
+Presented by the Black on Black Project.

 Gallery and mailing address: 1407 STE.
 100 S. Bloodworth St. Raleigh, NC 27610